 2. Ask for Help.

 He cannot read your mind.
 He just can’t.
 Matthew McConaughey and other leading men in chick flicks can do this, but real men whose lives were not scripted by women, cannot.
 Tell him what you want.
-Tell him what you need.
+What you need.
 Tell him the truth.
 Stuffing your feelings only leads to resentment.

 Having a man read your mind isn’t romantic.
 It’s kind of scary.